lzf-phD/PileGNN/README.md

 1. The directory datasets/Pile_EB stores the partial datasets for end-bearing pile samples.
 2. The directory datasets/Pile_F stores the partial datasets for friction pile samples.

-Due to intellectual property restrictions, only a portion of the dataset is provided in the dataset folder for demonstration purposes.
+Due to intellectual property restrictions, only a portion of the dataset is provided in the data directory for demonstration purposes.

 # Training
 To train models using end-bearing pile.